 However, it is ideal for students who have already found jobs to select public health insurance.
 It is paid in the form of social security contributions of around 14.6% of the gross salary.
 The overall amount is equally shared between the employer and employee and is capped at 360 EUR a month.
 Germany’s top public health insurance providers are TK, Barmer, KKH, and AOK.

-Intake Application Deadline Winter: This is the primary intake in Germany which is widely preferred by international students.
-It starts in September and ends in July Mid-July Summer: Summer intake is the second intake in Germany.
+Summer: The summer intake is the second intake in Germany.
 Students who miss applying in the winter intake can go for this one.
 However, there are few courses available at the universities for this intake.
-It starts in April and ends in August Mid-January
+It starts in April and ends in August

 Eligibility for Admission into German Universities

-Although there are some German universities that offer English-taught courses, the dominant mode of instruction of the universities in Germany, is the German language.
+Although some German universities offer English-taught courses, the dominant mode of instruction in the German universities is the German language.
 Therefore, applicants applying for admission into German-taught universities are required to prove their German language proficiency.
 On the other hand, applicants applying to English-taught German universities must prove their English language proficiency.
-The proficiency tests required for both the languages are given in the table below
+The proficiency tests required for both languages are given in the table below

 Although there are several ways of supporting your education in Germany, the most relevant of them are discussed below